Academic Catalog

 INENST-201 Earth Cycles & Systems (4 Credits)

-An overview of earths physical systems and their interactions.
+An overview of earth's physical systems and their interactions.
 Includes a survey of earth materials, the rock cycle, plate tectonics (earthquakes and volcanoes), landscape development (glaciers and rivers), the water cycle, weather, climate, and map interpretation.
 Three-hour lecture, two-hour lab, required field trips.

 Offered: All, Every Year